mailazy/mailazy-wordpress/readme.txt

 [youtube https://www.youtube.com/watch?v=MI7otXoKWQo]

 Mailazy fixes your email deliverability by reconfiguring WordPress to use Email API and SMTP when sending emails.
 Mailazy comes with an easy configuration Setup Wizard and detailed documentation to guide you through the process.

 Mailazy Email/Email API allows you to connect your WordPress with our low-cost, powerful Mailazy Email API and send emails as you want.
 Mailazy has trusted thousands of customers and application developers for sending and tracking emails.
-By taking advantage of Mailazyâ€™s powerful email APIs, developers can spend more time building awesome websites and less time fighting with email servers.
+By taking advantage of Mailazy's powerful email APIs, developers can spend more time building awesome websites and less time fighting with email servers.

 ### How does the Mailazy WordPress plugin work?

 Mailazy plugin easily resolves email delivery problems and WordPress site not sending emails issue by improving and changing your WordPress site email sending capability.
 Mailazy reconfigures the wp_mail() function to use Email API credentials and SMTP.

 Mailazy emails are sent using the direct email API.
 This means even if your web host is blocking SMTP ports or creating issues, your emails are still sent successfully from your WordPress site.

 ### Contributing